actswartz/ansible/LABS/09 Loop Control.md

 ```

 **Information:**
 You should see four new loopback interfaces: Loopback80, Loopback90, Loopback100, and Loopback110.
-This confirms that both tasks successfully applied the configurations.
-Even though the output format in Ansible was different, the end result on the device is identical.
-This step emphasizes that `loop_control` does not change what happens on the router — it only changes how the process is displayed to you.
+This confirms that both tasks successfully applied the configurations. `loop_control` does not change what happens on the router — it only changes how the process is displayed to you.

 ---